 In addition, government agencies and private organizations have imposed, and may in the future impose, additional taxes, fees or other charges for accessing the Internet or commerce conducted via the Internet.
 Internet access is frequently provided by companies that have significant market power and could take actions that degrade, disrupt or increase the cost of our customers' use of our platform, which could negatively impact our business.
-In December 2017, the Federal Communications Commission announced it will revise the "net neutrality" rules.
-These rules were designed to ensure that all online content is treated the same by Internet service providers and other companies that provide Internet services.
-Should the net neutrality rules be relaxed or eliminated, we could incur greater operating expenses or our customers' use of our platform could be adversely affected, either of which could harm our business and results of operations.
+Net neutrality rules, which were designed to ensure that all online content is treated the same by Internet service providers and other companies that provide broadband services were repealed by the Federal Communications

+Commission effective June 2018.
+The repeal of the net neutrality rules could force us to incur greater operating expenses or our customers' use of our platform could be adversely affected, either of which could harm our business and results of operations.